Equity and Criminal Justice

 Denise Abade

-Denise Neves Abade is a federal prosecutor and a professor in the post-graduate program in Law, Justice, and Development at IDP (Brazilian Institute of Teaching, Development, and Research) and at Mackenzie University School of Law (São Paulo, Brazil).
-She holds a doctorate in Constitutional and Procedural Law from the University of Valladolid (Spain), and a master’s degree in Procedural Law from the University of São Paulo, where she graduated.
-She is also a professor at the Superior School of the Public Prosecutor’s Office (ESMPU) and at the National School for the Training and Improvement of Judges, both in Brazil.
-She is the Brazilian representative of the Network Specialized in Gender Issues of the Ibero-American Association of Public Prosecutors.
+Denise Neves Abade is a Federal Appellate Prosecutor at the Brazilian Federal Prosecution Service (MPF) and a Professor at the Mackenzie Presbyterian University School of Law (São Paulo).
+She serves on the faculty of the Doctoral (PhD) Program in Law at IDP – the Brazilian Institute of Education, Development and Research (Brasília).
+She holds a PhD in Constitutional and Procedural Law from the University of Valladolid (Spain) and a Master’s in Procedural Law from the University of São Paulo.
+She also teaches at Superior School of the Public Prosecutor’s Office (ESMPU) and at the National School for the Training and Improvement of Judges (ENFAM).
+She is Brazil’s representative to the Ibero-American Association of Public Prosecutors’ (AIAMP) Gender Network.

 • Portrait of Nina Persak